bklavet/Echo-skill-to-control-Directv/Custom Slots for Network and Control/README.md

     Click "Edit" next to the Skill you already created.
 	Click Next
 	Copy the Contents of the "IntentSchema" file from the "Custom Slot skill" folder above into the "IntentSchema" text area Click on "Add Slot Type" by the section named Custom Slot Type.
 Enter Control_List for the "Enter Type" section.
+Cut and paste the custom slot values Control_List.txt file in the section labled "EnterValues".
+Click OK
-Cut and paste the custom slot values.txt file in the section labled "EnterValues".
+	Click on "Add Slot Type" by the section named Custom Slot Type.
+Enter Network_List for the "Enter Type" section.
+Cut and paste the custom slot values Network_List.txt file in the section labled "EnterValues".
 Click OK
 	Copy the Contents of the "SampleUtterance" file from the "Custom Slot skill" folder above into the "SampleUtterance" text area
 	Click "Next"
 	If everything is good, you will now be able to put the ARN value you noted from the Lambda Function you previously created.